How many treatments will it take before I feel better?

 evolution of acupuncture.

 Most civilizations around the world used shamanism before any other modality of healing, even before they discovered the medicinal properties of indigenous plants.
 China is not exempt from this model.
 Shamanism preceded the use of plants and animals in Chinese Medicine.
 Next came massage and the discovery of acupuncture points.
 Ancient Chinese medical practitioners wanted to stimulate more than two acupuncture points at a time, so they began using needles, in place of their own two hands, to activate the points.
 Acupuncture in all its forms is based on ancient Chinese Medicine.
 Acupuncture’s success and popularity have helped the medicine last over the span of thousands of years and migrate out of China into the rest of Asia, Europe, Australia, North and South America.
 Over the course of time, each country has made its own contribution to the medicine resulting in many different styles of acupuncture.
-More styles of acupuncture mean more ways to treat difficult conditions and help you heal!
+More styles of acupuncture means more ways to help you heal!

 Modern research has taken a look at acupuncture point by point to help us understand exactly what is going on inside of the body when we practice.
 We don't have all the answers yet, but we do know more than we did 10 or 15 years ago.